 The history of FCA

-While initially seeming similar to EXW, FCA is in fact the more practical rule to use both in domestic and in international cross-border trades where the seller wants to minimise its effort and costs.
+While initially seeming similar to EXW, FCA is the more practical rule to use in domestic and international cross-border trades where the seller wants to minimise its effort and costs.

 FCA is available for both domestic and international transactions.

 If the transaction is an international trade, then the seller will need to complete any export formalities required by the country’s authorities.

 This usually means that the buyer must inform the seller of the means of transport from the seller’s country, whether by road, rail, air or sea.